silentgameplays/Simple-Arch-Linux-Setup/README.md

 * sudo=ALL(ALL) ALL
 * ALL=ALL(ALL) ALL
 * wheel=ALL(ALL) ALL
-# Add yourself to the sudoers file under sudo:
+# (Optional) Add yourself to the sudoers file under root:
 * username=ALL(ALL) ALL
-# More secure way by adding a new line under,without touching anything else:
+# More secure way by uncommenting the following lines,without touching anything else:
-* @includedir /etc/sudoers.d
+* Defaults targetpw
-* username=ALL(ALL) ALL
+* ALL=ALL(ALL) ALL
 # Save changes to the sudoers file:
 * :w! + Enter to exit and write changes
 * :q + Enter exit